Going Beyond Campus

-Learning by doing is the essence of The Alf Method.
-At Webb we provide students the opportunity to extend their learning beyond the campus through experiential programs.
+Learning by doing is the essence of The Alf Method of teaching.
+At Webb, we provide students the opportunity to extend their learning beyond the campus through experiential programs.
 These offerings are woven into academic courses and beyond and include field study, academic partnerships and travel programs.

 How do we do it?
 We leverage our location in the greater Los Angeles area and make Southern California and the western region an extended classroom.

 Unbounded Days draws upon our enduring purpose of inspiring students to boldly reach for a greater sense of who they are and what they can achieve.
 Through immersive, collaborative, relevant and deeply engaging journeys that connect the classroom and the broader world, students expand their understanding of what it means to think, create and reflect.
 They learn that their possibilities and their minds are truly unbounded.

 Field study is embraced across every department and discipline at Webb.
-In a given year, 30 or more field excursions take students from working in a biological field station to hunting history in a cultural archive–allowing students to apply what they are learning in real-life experiences.
-Recent programs have included The Huntington Library, Los Angeles Philharmonic, NASA Jet Propulsion Laboratory and more.
+In a given year, 30 or more field excursions take students from working in a biological field station to hunting history in a cultural archive — allowing students to apply what they are learning in real-life experiences.
+Recent programs include The Huntington Library, Los Angeles Philharmonic and NASA’s Jet Propulsion Laboratory.

 Our Trips Program offers domestic and international trips during school breaks and in the summer.
 Our goal with these trips is to provide student travelers with defining experiences that help them expand their world views.
-Our trips promote unbounded thinking, global fluency, and global citizenship through field study, cultural exploration, language immersion, and community service.
+Our trips promote unbounded thinking, global fluency and global citizenship through field study, cultural exploration, language immersion and community service.
 Trips are announced each fall and, unless specified, open to the entire Webb community.
-Recent trips have included Spain, France and Costa Rica.
+Recent trips include Spain, France and Costa Rica.

-Symposium Days are unique to Webb.
-They provide an opportunity to explore and celebrate intellectual curiosity beyond the classroom.
+Symposium Days provide an opportunity to explore and celebrate intellectual curiosity beyond the classroom.
 By providing a forum for students and teachers to engage with new ideas that go beyond the traditional curriculum, we foster unbounded thinking across disciplines.